ch3cook-fdu/ch3cook-fdu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a final-year Master’s student in Artificial Intelligene at Fudan University (Sep.
 2021 - Jun.
-2024, expected), supervised by Prof. [Tao Chen](https://eetchen.github.io/).
+2024, expected), where Prof. [Tao Chen](https://eetchen.github.io/) is my advisor.
 I am also fortunate to work closely with Dr. [Hongyuan Zhu](https://hongyuanzhu.github.io/) from A*STAR, Singapore, and Dr. [Gang Yu](https://www.skicyyu.org/), Dr. [Xin Chen](https://chenxin.tech/), and Dr. [Chi Zhang](https://icoz69.github.io/) from Tencent.
 Before this, I obtained my Bachelor’s degree in Data Science and Big Data Technology also from Fudan University (Sep.
 2017 - Jun.
 2021).

 My long-term research goal is to develop vision-language systems that can *comprehend*, *reason*, and *envision* the physical world.